a2ankitrai/2KX7/Database/database.md

 ## indexes

+Indexing is a way of sorting a number of records on multiple fields.
+Creating an index on a field in a table creates another data structure which holds the field value, and pointer to the record it relates to.
+This index structure is then sorted, allowing Binary Searches to be performed on it.

+The downside to indexing is that these indexes require additional space on the disk, since the indexes are stored together in a table using the MyISAM engine, this file can quickly reach the size limits of the underlying file system if many fields within the same table are indexed.

 A database index is a data structure that improves the speed of data retrieval operations on a database table at the cost of additional writes and the use of more storage space to maintain the extra copy of data.

 Data can be stored only in one order on disk.
 To support faster access according to different values, faster search like binary search for different values is desired, For this purpose, indexes are created on tables.
 These indexes need extra space on disk, but they allow faster search according to different frequently searched values